 MA Interior Design

 Design of any scale responds to – and in parallel leads – cultural and social change.
 Our everyday living changes rapidly.
 The changing demographics, the emergence of new technologies, shift the way in which we inhabit, use and share spaces.
 What is the role of design in the rapidly changing contemporary conditions?
 What is the office space of the future like?
 What is the library of the future?
 What is the shop of the future?
-Through our MA in Interior Design program we address some of the above questions in a rigorous, experimental and creative manner.
+Through our MA in Interior Design programme we address some of the above questions in a rigorous, experimental and creative manner.
 Through a fun and hands-on approach we will debate and challenge one another on some of the most current and ‘hot’ design related questions.

-The Course will include a number of thematic projects and seminars each year, including: retail design, exhibition design, lighting design.
+The course will include a number of thematic projects and seminars each year, including: retail design, exhibition design, lighting design.